danchris1029/CodingPractice/README.md

   3. If you're having trouble finding a solution, then leave the problem and return to finish it the following day.

 Note:
   - If you're feeling burned out, ignore the planning and just yolo some easy problems.
-Don't push yourself to think too hard if it will make you dislike practicing problems.
+Don't push yourself to think too hard because that will make you dislike programming.